Peruvian political crisis (2016–present): Jeri and Balcázar presidencies

+Keiko Fujimori presidency

+On 28 July 2026, Keiko Fujimori was sworn in as Peru’s president.

 Effects

 Economic

 During the 2023 unrest, the main economic sectors of the Peruvian economy largely ceased during the protests.
 Three weeks into protests, the National Chamber of Tourism (Canatur) reported that due to protests, Peru had lost an estimated 1.7 billion soles($450 million USD) of tourism income since the start of the demonstrations.
 A month into protests, some stores in Lima were reporting a 60% decrease in sales compared to the previous year.
 According to the Boluarte government, Peru experienced $1.3 billion of infrastructure damage from protests by late January.
 On 31 January 2023, Moody's Investors Service changed Peru's credit rating outlook to "Negative", citing "a deterioration in institutional cohesion, governability, policy effectiveness and economic strength through successive governments".
 In August 2023, it was announced that the country had entered a recession.